OpenMathLib/OpenBLAS/docs/install.md

 ### Windows

-The precompiled binaries available with each release (in <https://github.com/xianyi/OpenBLAS/releases>) are created with MinGW (as described in Section 2 of the wiki page mentioned above) using an option list of "NUM_THREADS=64 TARGET=GENERIC DYNAMIC_ARCH=1 DYNAMIC_OLDER=1 CONSISTENT_FPCSR=1" - they should work on any x86 or x86_64 computer.
+The precompiled binaries available with each release (in <https://github.com/xianyi/OpenBLAS/releases>) are created with MinGW using an option list of "NUM_THREADS=64 TARGET=GENERIC DYNAMIC_ARCH=1 DYNAMIC_OLDER=1 CONSISTENT_FPCSR=1" - they should work on any x86 or x86_64 computer.
 The zip archive contains the include files, static and dll libraries as well as configuration files for getting them found via CMAKE or pkgconfig - just create a suitable folder for